jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 The Go community encourages this style of interface declaration.
 The interface is defined at the point it's consumed, which allows us to narrow down the methods to only the single `ReadUser` method we need.
 This greatly simplifies testing by simplifying the mock we need to create.
-This also gives us additional type safety in that we've guaranteed that the handler for reading a user doesn't have access to other functionality like deleting a user.
+This also gives us additional type safety in that we've guaranteed that the handler for reading a user does not have access to other functionality like deleting a user.

 Now that we've defined our interface we can inject it.
 Add an argument for the interface to the